vipingup17/commenting-system/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to use the already deployed live system.
+See **Deployment** for notes on how to use the already deployed live system.

 * Clone the repository on your local machine by using the command:
 ```